Kyle9021/pcc_api_scripts/README.md

 The report will be in a text file called report.text.
 This is a very simple low-level script that should be used for demo/poc purposes.
 Written in Bash for portability.
 The report will list the `hostname` of the machine the container was found on, then the type of message `container started`, with the `timestamp` and the `containerId`

+NOTE: It may take a while to run depending on how many containers and hosts are associated with the PCC console.

 * Step 6: Once script runs `cat report.txt`

 Please be sure to check out the offical [PAN development site](https://prisma.pan.dev/) for Prisma Cloud